nshenry03/chef-repo/README.md

 The third config file, `Gemfile` is a repository specific configuration file for the gems used in this Chef repository.
 Rather than running 'gem install x; gem install y; gem install z;' on every workstation, simply install the bundler gem and then run 'bundle install' to automatically install all of the necessary gems on a workstation.
 The command is idempotent so users can call 'bundle install' again in the future to be sure they have all of the latest gems.
 For more information about using bundler, see the bundler documentation.

 http://bundler.io/

+The fourth config file, `Vagrantfile` is a repository specific configuration file for the Vagrant tool.
+All Vagrant configuration is done here.
+The most common configuration options are documented and commented below.
+For a complete reference, please see the online documentation at vagrantup.com.

 Next Steps
 ==========